Joan Weldon: Film

 Weldon's film debut came in the 1953 film The System.
 Although her background was singing in operas, The System and her next two films, So This Is Love and The Command, all had her in non-singing roles.

-She became a contract actress with Warner Bros. where she remained until her contract ended in 1954.
+She became a contract actress with Warner Bros.
+Pictures where she remained until her contract ended in 1954.
 Her most prominent film was the cult thriller Them!

 Television

 Weldon had a brief television career in the 1950s.
 Her first appearance in 1955 was in an episode of The Millionaire, starring Marvin Miller.
 She made three appearances on Lux Video Theater in various roles.
 She also played Marian Keats in the title role of the Perry Mason episode, "The Case of the Angry Mourner" in 1957 (Season 1, episode 7).
 In 1958, she portrayed Grace Wheeler in an episode of Maverick titled "Plunder of Paradise" starring Jack Kelly, Leo Gordon and Ruta Lee.
 She appeared in Cheyenne as a professional singer, and performed a duet with Clint Walker.
 She appeared in the Have Gun – Will Travel episode "The Singer".
 Her final television appearance was in 1958 on Shirley Temple Theater.

 In 1955, Weldon was one of the regular singers on the syndicated program This Is Your Music.